isomerpages/gb-assist/pages/solutionrepo/solution2158.md

 ### Description

 A system that rapidly cools from produce to extend shelf life and be more energy efficient.

-### Details of Solution
+### Packages Available

 N.A.